dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/performance/perf-whitepaper.md

 We have seen a number of cases where switching the associations in the model from Independent Associations to Foreign Key Associations dramatically improved the time spent in view generation.

-To demonstrate this improvement, we generated two versions of the Navision model by using EDMGen. *Note: seeappendix Cfor a description of the Navision model.* The Navision model is interesting for this exercise due to its very large amount of entities and relationships between them.
+To demonstrate this improvement, we generated two versions of the Navision model by using EDMGen. *Note: see appendix C for a description of the Navision model.* The Navision model is interesting for this exercise due to its very large amount of entities and relationships between them.

 One version of this very large model was generated with Foreign Keys Associations and the other was generated with Independent Associations.
 We then timed how long it took to generate the views for each model.
-Entity Framework5 test used the GenerateViews() method from class EntityViewGenerator to generate the views, while the Entity Framework 6 test used the GenerateViews() method from class StorageMappingItemCollection.
+Entity Framework 5 test used the GenerateViews() method from class EntityViewGenerator to generate the views, while the Entity Framework 6 test used the GenerateViews() method from class StorageMappingItemCollection.
 This due to code restructuring that occurred in the Entity Framework 6 codebase.

 Using Entity Framework 5, view generation for the model with Foreign Keys took 65 minutes in a lab machine.
 It's unknown how long it would have taken to generate the views for the model that used independent associations.
 We left the test running for over a month before the machine was rebooted in our lab to install monthly updates.